lenko-d/cyber-defence-agent/docs/architecture.md

 # Architecture Overview

-This document describes the high-level architecture of CDA (Autonomous Intelligent Cyber Defense Agent).
+This document describes the high-level architecture of CDA (Cyber Defense Agent).

 ## System Overview